Korolvs/gaya/_posts/2016-03-17-command-driven-architecture-for-ruby-on-rails.md

 end
 {% endhighlight %}

 It includes `ActiveModel::Validations` module to do validation and a token attribute that is very common and needed for authorization.
-Also there are two methods:
+Also, there are two methods:

 - initialize - fills a command with given attributes and makes it very easy to use commands with different input parameters.
 Also here should be initialized all services and models used in the command
 - execute - dummy method which must be overridden in every child